UV-10 Vibratory Tumblers - Industrial vs Standard

 A yellow stripe indicates the bowl was designed for light duty work.
 Such as cleaning brass casings or jewelry parts using corn cob or walnut shell media.
 You should not use a yellow-striped bowl for rock tumbling.
 It is too thin and will wear out quickly.

-Are the Motors Different?
+The Motors Are Different?

 Absolutely.
 The industrial and standard UV-10 vibratory tumblers have different uses.
 For that reason their motors are very different.